 What an Authorised Distributor Should Offer Beyond the Sale

 Authorisation isn't just about the initial purchase, it's an ongoing relationship.
-A genuine authorised Fluke distributor in Singapore should be able to offer:
+A genuine authorised Fluke distributor in Singapore should offer:

-- Manufacturer warranty support with a clear local escalation path if something needs repair.
+• Manufacturer warranty support with a clear local escalation path for repairs.

-- SAC-SINGLAS accredited calibration, either in-house or through a documented partner relationship, with certificates traceable to national standards.
+• SAC-SINGLAS accredited calibration, in-house or through a documented partner, with certificates traceable to national standards.

-- Firmware and software update support where applicable to the instrument model.
+• Firmware and software update support where applicable.

-If a seller can't speak to any of these beyond the transaction itself, that's worth factoring into your decision even if the unit checks out as genuine.
+If a seller can't speak to any of these beyond the transaction itself, factor that into your decision even if the unit checks out as genuine.

 Why This Question Comes Up More Often in Singapore Than Buyers Expect